Routine Load

 When using Routine Load to consume data from Kafka, there are the following limitations:

-• The supported message formats are CSV and JSON text formats.
-Each message in CSV should be on a separate line, and the line should not end with a newline character.
+Supported message formats are CSV and JSON text formats.
+Each CSV message is one line, and the line does not include a line break at the end.

 Basic Principles